 - Use of imagery: Out of all the sites we looked at, few have images that speak to their identity, clients, and their offering, as well as Blackbaud.
 Nothing feels generic, the images certainly feel very specific to their context, and it all has a genuine and purposeful feel.

 - General design: The low-opacity gradients, use of angles instead of so many straight lines, and variation in section height makes for an easy and interesting platform to gather info from.

 - Navigation: Although their services and solutions are vast, navigating the site, whether using the nav bar or internal buttons and links, is quick and intuitive.

-Best SaaS Website Design Inspiration For: Defining Aesthetics
+Best SaaS Website Design Inspiration for: Defining Aesthetics

-Strongest element: General design
+Strongest Element: General design

 Simply put, most of Zendesk's designs are quirky, and we mean that in a good way.
 While they share some common elements with other SaaS websites, many are less conventional, like their colour palette—but it works well.
-The omnipresent peach colour promotes calmness in colour psychology and the greens, growth and support.
+The omnipresent peach colour promotes calmness in colour psychology, and the greens, growth and support.
 Their use of basic shapes is a persistent motif in both illustrations and photographic images and reinforces the concept of building blocks while also visually and conceptually blending reality with the digital world with ease, a recurring theme in their content.
-All combined, it ensures they get noticed and stand apart upon the first visit.
+All combined, it ensures they get noticed and stands apart upon the first visit.